 &lt;sup>12 The Multi Donor Trust Fund was established with support from the US Agency for International Development (USAID), the Swiss Agency for Development and Cooperation (SDC), and the World Bank.
-Other development partners, such as the Japan International Cooperation Agency (JICA), are working in close collaboration with MDTF partners to extend the coverage of the rural housing reconstruction program services to additional areas of the country. http://hrrpnepal.org/media/78963/nepal-ruralhousing-reconstruction-program.pdf.
+Other development partners, such as the Japan International Cooperation Agency (JICA), are working in close collaboration with MDTF partners to extend the coverage of the reconstruction' and is tied to the use of specific building codes in order to make homes earthquakesafer and to "build a more resilient Nepal".
+The June 2015 credit agreement between the donors and the government requires the government to follow five steps in the grant distribution process:

-&lt;sup>3 For detailed information on the reconstruction grants see, 'Information Booklet - Housing Reconstruction Grant - Vol I (Nepali version)' http://hrrpnepal.org/media/39293/book\nra-2016\final\20160310.pdf.
+&lt;sup>13 For detailed information on the reconstruction grants see, 'Information Booklet - Housing Reconstruction Grant - Vol I (Nepali version)' http://hrrpnepal.org/media/39293/book\nra-2016\final\20160310.pdf.